Trapped in the Closet (South Park): Plot

 Downstairs, the church president tries to convince Stan's parents to allow their son to participate.
-He tells to Stan the great secret behind the church—a condensed version of the story of Xenu, according to the Scientology Operating Thetan III document.
-During this, an onscreen caption reads "This is what Scientologists actually believe".
-He then begs Stan to continue writing where "L. Ron" left off.
+He privately tells Stan the story of Xenu, according to the Scientology Operating Thetan III document.
+During this, an onscreen caption reads "This is what scientologists actually believe".
+He then begs Stan to write new teachings as Hubbard.
 Stan is impressed by the story and shows his writings to the president who initially approves of the work.
-Stan suggests that "to really be a church, you can't charge money to help", to which the president admits to Stan that the church is in reality a global money-making scam.
-He asks that Stan continue with that in mind.
-Stan appears to agree and keeps writing.
+When Stan suggests that Scientology should stop charging people for their services, the president admits to Stan that the church is in reality a global money-making scam.
+He asks that Stan continue with that in mind; Stan appears to agree and keeps writing.

-Outside the house, the president introduces Stan to his followers, where he will read parts of his new doctrine.
-However, instead of presenting it to them, Stan states that he is not the reincarnation of L. Ron Hubbard, and that "Scientology is just a big fat global scam".
-The Scientologists and celebrities in the closet are angry and threaten to sue Stan.
-Stan dares them to sue, and the episode ends.

-The closing credits name only "John Smith" and "Jane Smith", a reference to Tom Cruise and the Church of Scientology's reputation for litigiousness.
+The president introduces Stan to his followers.
+However, instead of presenting a new doctrine to them, Stan explains that he is not the reincarnation of Hubbard and that Scientology is a scam.
+The outraged Scientologists and the celebrities who leave the closet vow to sue Stan.
+The episode ends with Stan looking directly at the camera and demanding that they sue him.
+The closing credits name only "John Smith" and "Jane Smith", in reference to Cruise and the Church of Scientology's reputation for litigiousness.